simpeg/aurora/paper/paper.md

 \end{bmatrix}
 \begin{bmatrix} H_x \\ H_y \end{bmatrix}$

 where ($E_x$, $E_y$), ($H_x$, $H_y$) denote orthogonal electric and magnetic fields respectively.
-TF estimation involves management of metadata (locations, orientations, timestamps,) versatile data containers (for linear algebra, slicing, plotting, etc.) and uses a broad collection of signal processing and statistical techniques (@egbert1997robust and references therein).
-MTH5 supplies time series as xarray objects for efficient, lazy access to data and easy application of linear algebra and statistics libraries available in the python.
+TF estimation involves requires the E and H time series _and_ metadata (locations, orientations, timestamps,) and uses a collection of signal processing and statistical techniques (@egbert1997robust and references therein).
+MTH5 supplies time series as xarray objects for efficient, lazy access to data and easy application of scientific computing libraries available in the python.

 # Statement of Need

-Uncompiled FORTRAN processing codes have been available for years (e.g. EMTF @egbert2017mod3dmt, or BIRRP @chave1989birrp) but do not offer the readability of a high-level languge and modifications are seldom attempted [@egbert2017mod3dmt].
+Uncompiled FORTRAN processing codes have long been available (e.g. EMTF @egbert2017mod3dmt, or BIRRP @chave1989birrp) but lack the readability of high-level languages and modifications to these programs are seldom attempted [@egbert2017mod3dmt].
 Recently several python versions of MT processing codes have been released by the open source community, including @shah2019resistics, @smai2020razorback, @ajithabh2023sigmt, and @mthotel.
 Aurora adds to this canon of options but differs by leveraging the MTH5 and mt\_metadata packages elimiating a need for internal development of time series or metadata containers.
-By providing an example workflow employing mt\_metadata and MTH5 we hope other developers may benefit from following this model, allowing researchers interested in signal-and-noise separation in MT to spend more time exploring and testing algorithms to improve TF estimates, and less time (re)-developing formats and management tools for data and metadata.
-As a python representation of Egbert's EMTF Remote Reference processing software, Aurora also provides a sort of continuity in the code space as the languages evolve.
+As a python representation of Egbert's EMTF Remote Reference processing software, Aurora provides a sort of continuity in the MT code space as the languages evolve.
+By providing an example workflow employing MTH5 we hope other developers may benefit from following this model, allowing researchers interested in signal-and-noise separation in MT to spend more time exploring and testing algorithms to improve TF estimates, and less time (re)-developing formats and management tools for data and metadata.

 This manuscript describes the high-level concepts of the software – for information about MT data processing @ajithabh2023sigmt provides a concise summary, and more in-depth details can be found in @Vozoff:1991, @egbert2002processing and references therein.

 # Key Features